Tuxemon/Tuxemon/CONTRIBUTING.md

 have the originals to allow us to target a balance for size and quality for different platforms that we support.

+### File Name and Structure Guidelines
+- Must be lower case
+- No spaces
+- No special characters
+- Use letters, numbers, underscore (_) and dash (-) only
+- Files should be placed in the most appropriate folder
+- English is preferred because we have contributors who speak many languages

+**WHEN MAKING NEW CONTENT, IT IS BEST TO RENAME THINGS BEFORE WORKING ON THEM**

+**WE MAY ASK YOU TO RENAME ASSETS BEFORE MERGING, SO THIS WILL SAVE YOU TIME**

+## Map Guidelines
+We use the Tiled map editor to create the game maps and story content.
+There are a few guidelines to follow when adding new maps or modifiying existing ones.

+- All events and collisions must be grid-aligned.
+(View -> Snap to grid)
+- Like other assets, the map filename must be lower case only
+- You must use `translated_dialog` for all dialogs
+- The "base64 zlib compressed" map format is preferred

+### Map Tileset Guidelines
+Please read and understand the following information to ensure that your new maps can be quickly accepted into the project.

+- Maps should use the "core" tilesets whenever possible and the "external tileset" .TSX file must be used
+- New maps should not have embedded tilesets -- use external tilesets only
+- New tilesets must be acceptable by our licence and content standards
+- New files should conform to the filename/structure guidelines
+- Obsolete assets should be avoided

 ## Pull Request Guidelines
 - !important!: we use use "git squash -- you should make your PR from your own branch (see below)
 - You must target the development branch